Commander Adept Nemo

 - Convergence Vectors all use Focus Induction to operate at peak efficiency.
 Lightning Storm shuts it down, plus it also clears off any focus a Corollary might have, if you manage to catch it in the feat zone.

 It can be used early to blunt an imminent warjack alpha strike, or mid-game to shut down the mobility of your enemy's heavy hitters.
 Feel free to add focus for Overpower to catch an important target in your CTRL zone.
-Parking a Firefly nearby and/or hitting the enemy with Silver Line Stormguard Electroconduction first also bumps up the damage.
+Parking a Firefly nearby and/or hitting the enemy with Stormguard Infantry Electroconduction first also bumps up the damage.
 If you can, knockdown will take disrupted warjacks out of the fight for a round (unless it is already engaged).
 Just remember that in order to trigger Disruption you need to damage the targets, so you might want to stack buffs in your favor beforehand and spare a few focus for critical damage boosts against high ARM targets.

 Drawbacks & Downsides